 About the voir dire process: Key points to remember

 An experienced attorney probably has some favorite Voir Dire questions.
-However, those questions that have worked in the past may be less then ideal for the case in front of you.
+However, those questions that have worked in the past may be less than ideal for the case in front of you.
 Write out the question, practice it by asking your colleagues and listen to their responses in judging if the question needs modification or reconsideration.

 Voir Dire Fact Sheet – Part I

 Make yourself a score card.
 Know how many challenges you have and keep track of the ones you use as you go along in the process.
-If you have a staff ask them to review news on the web that speaks to the community in which you are trying your case.
+If you have staff ask them to review news on the web that speaks to the community in which you are trying your case.
 If you have the budget consider a focus group for cases that hinge on special issues such as race, gender, and sensitive topics that reflect community values.

 Voir Dire Fact Sheet Part II: First day of trial

-Although you are probably pre-occupied with motions, witness order, stipulations and just the mass of information about the trial, don’t leave Voir Dire to chance.
+Although you are probably pre-occupied with motions, witness orders, stipulations and just the mass of information about the trial, don’t leave Voir Dire to chance.
 If you have an assistant or an associate plan a week or so before the day of Voir Dire.
 Have your notebook with a jury seating chart ready, have your questions printed in BOLD 16 point font and ask the questions out loud to yourself three times so you familiarize yourself with them beforehand.